Antarctica Expeditions & Tours

 Will these tours damage the fragile environment?

-When stepping off the ship to explore, travelers will be asked to thoroughly wash their boots.
+When stepping off the ship to explore, travellers will be asked to thoroughly wash their boots.
 This is to stop any cross-contamination of seeds or microscopic creatures from islands previously visited, or from Argentina.

 Aboard the ship, all waste is safely and correctly disposed of.